JeffTomlinson/komodo-drupal/README.md

 Komodo Drupal Tools

-A set of Komodo snippets for Drupal consising of:
+A set of Komodo snippets for Drupal consisting of:

 * Core hooks
 * Form API